ros2/rclcpp/rclcpp/doc/notes_on_statically_typed_parameters.md

 ## Declaring a parameter without a default value

 There might be cases were a default value does not make sense and the user must always provide an override.
-In those cases, the parameter type can be specified explicetly:
+In those cases, the parameter type can be specified explicitly:

 ```cpp
 // method signature